Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Add-AzureKeyVaultCertificate.md

 The first command uses the New-AzureKeyVaultCertificatePolicy cmdlet to create a certificate policy, and then stores it in the $Policy variable.

 The second command uses **Add-AzureKeyVaultCertificate** to start the process to create a certificate.

-The third command uses the Get-AzureKeyVaultCertificateOperation cmdlet to poll the operation to verify that it's complete.

-The final command uses the Get-AzureKeyVaultCertificate cmdlet to get the certificate.

 ## PARAMETERS